-The samples complied with the pH and hydrocarbon limits, however the suspended solids results at the STW002079 site and the IND002043 site were above the 100g/m3 permitted concentration.
+The samples complied with the pH and hydrocarbon limits, however the suspended solids results at the STW002079 site was above the 100 g/m3 permitted concentration.
 This was logged as an unauthorised discharge, the outcomes of which are discussed in Section 2.2 and 3.1-3.2.